Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week1.md

 sudo apt-get install python3-setuptools python3-dev build-essential
 ```

-We included these dependencies in our project and I completed each of them one by one, ensuring a smooth and satisfactory experience.
-Find more [here](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/backend-flask/requirements.txt)
+We included these dependencies in our project and I completed each of them one by one [here](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/backend-flask/requirements.txt)

 flask <br/>